-It’s not a secret that the business who love and care about its customers is always the first choice in the peoples’ eyes.
+It’s not a secret that the company that loves and cares about its customers is always the first choice in the peoples’ eyes.

-As I mentioned above, show them that you think about them every day and night.
+As I mentioned in the paragraph above, show them that you are thinking about them day and night.
 They will appreciate it.

-From your customers’ survey, you know what are their biggest problems.
+From your customers’ survey, you know what their biggest problems are.
 Create content which will suit them best!

-If your ideal customer persona the biggest problems is how to onboard the first clients or customers, think about the following articles:
+If your customers biggest problem is how to get the first clients or customers, think about the following articles:

-“10 Tips & Tricks on how to find the first customers”
+“10 Tips & Tricks on how to find first customers.”

-Find the best places on the internet to distribute your content, so you will have a big reach of your most ideal customers.
+Find the best places on the internet to distribute your content so that you can have a wider reach of your most ideal customers.

-Customer Support is what sometimes matter the most.
+Customer Support is what sometimes matters the most.
 Be available for your customers 24/7.
-What most people hate, is when they need to wait for the response for several hours or even days.
-Respond them in minutes – literally.
+What most people hate is when they need to wait for the response for several hours or even days.
+Respond to them in minutes – literally.

 Maintain your value and competitive edge.